COINtoolbox/AMADA_shiny/README.md

 #### Import dataset

  Data must be imported as a CSV/TXT format, columns are named and  separated by  spaces.
 It may contain an arbitrary number of columns and rows.
 If missing data is present, it should be marked as NA.
+An example of how a dataset should be formatted can be found by clicking the tab "Dataset" on the main page.

 ### Control Options